VoA Early Detection Initiative

 “Check, Mate” was created to spark conversations.
 By showing one friend encouraging another to seek screening, the film delivers a powerful message: Don’t wait.
 Ask your doctor for a memory screening at your next appointment.

-See below for more information on the importance of early detection and click here for additional Alzheimer’s resources.
+For more information about the importance of early detection and additional resources, visit the links below.

 “Early Detection in Primary Care: Implementing Early Detection of Cognitive Impairment in Primary Care to Improve Care for Older Adults”